 Haunted Sites in Cody

 It’s fall, and it seems the spirits get frisky.
-From its founding, Cody was a watering hole and stopping point for many.
+Cody has been a watering hole and stopping point for many since its founding.
 In fact, some liked it so much that they decided to spend eternity in Cody.
 This is one of the Top Things to do in Cody Wyoming in the Fall.
 Here are the most haunted spots in Cody.

 The Irma Hotel‘s namesake and her husband, Fred Garlow, both died of the Spanish Flu in 1918.
 Room 35 has the most haunted occurrences.